-1. An ID badge and dosimeter are also part of the required uniform.
-The ID badge and dosimeter must be worn at all times.
+1. A nametag and dosimeter are also part of the required uniform.
+The nametag and dosimeter must be worn at all times.

-- 2. Students may remove scrub jackets under the following conditions, but must have their own scrub jackets in the clinical education settings at all times. - When working in areas and on examinations that do not expose the student to blood or other body fluids being excreted from patient. - During lunch and breaks. - 3.
-Students must wear scrub jackets under the following conditions: - While working in the emergency room. - When leaving the surgery department while on surgical rotation. - During fluoroscopy and urographic studies. - Portables - Exams in which student may come in contact with bodily fluids. - 4.
-Students are not allowed to wear any other type of jackets during clinical rotations in lieu of scrub jackets. - 5.
-Appropriate ID badge, both radiographic markers, and dosimeter badge must be worn at all times when in the clinical education setting.
-Replacement of ID badge, radiographic markers and/or dosimeter (approximately \$25 to replace dosimeter) is the students' responsibility and student will be required to purchase any lost items. - 6.
-Students coming to clinical education settings without a scrub jacket, appropriate ID badge, both radiographic markers, appropriate clinical attire (to include shoes), and dosimeter badge will be dismissed from the clinical education setting to retrieve them, Student will be held accountable for the time missed and points will be deducted from student employability grade. - 7.
-V-neck scrub tops (Teal or Dark gray) and uniform style pants (Dark gray) must be in good shape and ironed.
+- 2. Students may remove lab coats under the following conditions, but must have his/her own lab coat in the clinical education settings at all times. - When working in areas and on examinations that do not expose the student to blood or other body fluids being excreted from patient.
+During lunch and breaks. - 3.
+Students must wear lab coats under the following conditions: - While working in the emergency room. - When leaving the surgery department while on surgical rotation. - During fluoroscopy and urographic studies. - Portables - Exams in which student may come in contact with bodily fluids. - 4.
+Students are not allowed to wear warm-up jackets during clinical rotations in lieu of lab coats.
+Warm-up jackets are not a part of the approved clinical uniform.
+It is suggested however, that if a student is cold that he/she wear his/her lab coat. - 5.
+Nametag, radiographic markers, and dosimeter badge must be worn at all times when in the clinical education setting.
+Replacement of lost nametag, radiographic markers and/or dosimeter (approximately \$25 to replace dosimeter) is the students' responsibility and student will be required to purchase any lost items. - 6.
+Students coming to clinical education settings without a lab coat, nametag, radiographic markers, appropriate clinical attire (to include shoes), and/or dosimeter badge will be dismissed from the clinical education setting to retrieve them, Student will be held accountable for the time missed and points will be deducted from student employability grade. - 7.
+V-neck scrub tops (Teal or Pewter gray) and uniform style pants (Pewter gray) must be in good shape and ironed.
 Scrub tops may need appropriate undergarments, i.e. all white, black, or gray tee shirts or turtlenecks.
 Dresses or stirrup style pants are not permissible.
-Uniforms will be purchased after mandatory information meeting, from Kingdom Medical 355-1511, Lawton Medi-Equip 355-7655, or any medical uniform supply facility. - 8.
-The uniform must be clean and free from stains and wrinkles; free from tears; worn with foundation garments. - 9.
-Levi or denim type pants are not allowed and must not be worn to clinicals under any circumstances; this includes shorts and cutoffs. - 10.
+Uniforms will be purchased after mandatory information meeting, from Kingdom Medical 355-1511, Lawton Medi-Equip 355-7655, or any medical uniform supply facility.

+8. The uniform must be clean and free from stains and wrinkles; free from tears; worn with foundation garments.

+9. Levi or denim type pants are not allowed and must not be worn to clinicals under any circumstances; this includes shorts and cutoffs.

+10. Socks or hosiery must be white, black or neutral, of ankle length.
 Shoes are to be all white or all black and made of sturdy leather that provides good support on all sides.
 Shoes and shoe laces must be kept clean and polished at all times.
 Canvas shoes, clogs or mules are not permissible.